PolusAI/tabular-tools/utils/filepattern-generator-tool/README.md

-# Filepattern Generator
+# Filepattern Generator (v0.2.2-dev0)

 Filepattern Generator plugin creates a json containing a number of new filepatterns, where each filepattern will subset the image data in the directory

-Contact [Nick Schaub , Hamdah Shafqat Abbasi](mailto:nick.schaub@nih.gov, hamdah.abbasi@axleinfo.com) for more information.
+Contact [Nick Schaub , Hamdah Shafqat Abbasi](mailto:nick.schaub@nih.gov, hamdahshafqat.abbasi@nih.gov) for more information.

 For more information on WIPP, visit the [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).